2.4. TensorIR: Tensor Program Abstraction Case Study

 ../_images/tensor_ir_block_axis.png

-Notably, for a fixed value of vi and vj, the computation block produces a point value at a spatial location of Y (Y[vi, vj]) that is independent from other locations in Y (with a different vi, vj values). we can call vi, vj spatial axes as they directly corresponds to the beginning of a spatial region of buffers that the block writes to.
-The axes that involves in reduction (vk) are named as reduce axes.
+Notably, for a fixed value of vi and vj, the computation block produces a point value at a spatial location of Y (Y[vi, vj]) that is independent from other locations in Y (with a different vi, vj values).
+We can call vi, vj spatial axes as they directly correspond to the beginning of a spatial region of buffers that the block writes to.
+The axes involved in reduction (vk) are named reduce axes.

 2.4.3.5.
 Why Extra Information in Block

-One crucial observation is that the additional information (block axis range and their properties) makes the block to be self-contained when it comes to the iterations that it is supposed to carry out independent from the external loop-nest i, j, k.
+One crucial observation is that the additional information (block axis range and their properties) makes the block self-contained when it comes to the iterations that it is supposed to carry out independently from the external loop-nest i, j, k.

-The block axis information also provides additional properties that help us to validate the correctness of the external loops that are used to carry out the computation.
-For example, the above code block will result in an error because the loop expects an iterator of size 128, but we only bound it to a for loop of size 127.
+The block axis information also provides additional properties that help us validate the correctness of the external loops used to carry out the computation.
+For example, the code block below will result in an error because the loop expects an iterator of size 128, but we only bound it to a for loop of size 127.

 # wrong program due to loop and block iteration mismatch